 The main treatments for advanced melanoma are:

-Other treatments that are sometimes used are:
+Other treatments are sometimes used:

 You may have some treatments as part of a clinical trial.